-You'll learn how to create polls, implement a voting system, delete polls, and populate the list of published polls.
+In this tutorial, we'll develop a secure poll and voting system using PHP and MySQL.
+This system will allow you to interact with your audience and display a collection of polls.
+You'll learn to create polls, implement a voting system, delete polls, and display the list of published polls.

-During the poll creation phase, we'll be able to specify as many answers as we want because all answers will be stored in a separate database table.
-One table will be dedicated to the polls, which we can store poll-related data (title, description, etc), and the other we'll use to store all the answers, and subsequently associate both tables to populate a list.
+During poll creation, you can specify multiple answers, as they will be stored in a separate database table.
+One table will store poll-related data (title, description, etc.), while the other will store the answers, linking both to display the poll list.

 The Advanced package includes additional features and a download link to the source code.